turbaevsky/indicators/doc/PI_DB_TS.md

 each of the three systems within the WANO PI program.

-_At a PWR, letdown flow normally includes flow through demineralizers.
+_At a PWR, letdown flow normally includes flow through demoralises.
 If the demineralizers are out of service the iodine concentrations in the reactor coolant increase.
 Does having the demineralizers out of service satisfy the steady state conditions needed for valid data collection?
 In other words, should fuel